Shritesh99/iSpecs-Reimagined_Client/README.md

 In iSpecs the client raspberry pi send the images obtain by picamera as a POST request and get the response of object detection in json format which will be spoken via tts engine in client.

-In this repo the both files `client.py` and `ispecs.php` is kept inside the `/var/www/html/ispecs` folder in raspberry pi integrated with apache 2.0 server.
+In this repo the both files `client.py` and `ispecs.php` is kept inside the `/var/www/html/ispecs` folder in Raspberry Pi integrated with Apache 2.0 Server.

 For runnning the python script call :